 Now that I’m a Disneyland Annual Passholder again, there was only one logical way to celebrate my birthday – with a Disneyland trip.
 My actual birthday fell on a Friday this year, and the way my work schedule is, I know that Friday will always be an early day for me.
-Due to my work schedule, as well as my boyfriend’s, the only realistic time for us to go would be Saturday through Monday, the weekend before President’s Day Weekend.
+Due to my work schedule, as well as my SO (at the time’s), the only realistic time for us to go would be Saturday through Monday, the weekend before President’s Day Weekend.
 Not ideal for a Disney trip, but not as bad as any time during the summer or the peak holiday season.

 Friday was a full day.
 It started with my coworker bringing a cake (he and I share a birthday, too), work was followed by packing for the trip, and the evening was rounded out with family dinner at Yardhouse.